yuxuan-huang97/Image-processing-utils/README.md

-# Image2PPM
+# img2ppm
-A python script to convert any image into ascii PPM P3 format
+Convert any image into ascii PPM P3 format
+## Usage

+# ppmConverter
+Convert ppm to a different image format

+## Usage

+# png2jpg
+Convert png to jpg and resize

+## Usage